0xTCG/haptreex/README.md

 OMP_NUM_THREADS=4 haptreex -v ...
 ```

+## Output

+HapTree-X's output follows the [HapCUT](https://github.com/vibansal/HapCUT2) output format convention.
+The output file will contain the set of phased haplotype blocks in a list format where the beginning of each block starts with `BLOCK` and the end of each block is indicated by `*****`.

+Each line in between contains 5 tab-delimited fields, which are in order:
+1. Line number in the VCF file (ignoring header lines) that contain the het-SNP
+2. Phase of the het-SNP corresponding to the first digit in 0|1 or 1|0
+3. Phase of the het-SNP corresponding to the second digit in 0|1 or 1|0
+4. Chromosome name
+5. Chromosome position

 ## Paper data

-Exterimental notebook and scripts used to generate the relevant paper data are located in [scripts/](scirpts) directory.
+Exterimental notebook and the scripts used to generate the relevant paper data are located in [scripts/](scirpts) directory.

 ## Contact

 For questions or issues, either open GitHub issue or contact us at:

-Ibrahim Numanagić (inumanag@uvic.ca)
+Ibrahim Numanagić (inumanag at uvic dot oh canada)
-Lillian Zhang (lillianz@mit.edu)
+Lillian Zhang (lillianz at mit dot education)